leeif/mercury/README.md

 What is Mercury
 ----
-Mercury is a room based chat server which is aiming to help deveplors building a chat service in a fast way.
-Mercury is an independent service from your app which make you can take more concentration to your app.
-We are also planning to make Mercury to a distributed chat server for a more scalability.
+Mercury is a room based chat prject which is aiming to help deveplors building a chat service in a fast way.
+Mercury is an independent service from your app which make you can take more concentration on your app.
+We are also planning to make Mercury to a distributed chat service for a more scalability.

 How Mercury Work
 ----
-The mercury is designed into two part, **Http Rest API** server and **Websocket connection** server.
+The Mercury is designed into two part, **Rest API** server and **Websocket** server.

-### Rest API
+### What Rest API Server does
 | API | Method | Description |
 | ---- | :----: | :----: |
 | /api/token | GET  | Get token of a user for a websocket connection |
 | /api/room/add  | POST | add members into a chat room |

-### Websocket connection
+### What Websocket Server does
 Connect to the server using the token.
 ```
 ws://<ip>:<port>/ws/connect?token=xxxx